sinai-dev/OSLDocs/API/SL_Character.md

 `DropTableUIDs` (list of string)
 * A list of string UIDs which are [SL_DropTable](API/SL_DropTable.md) UIDs.
 * You should define an SL_DropTable and then reference it here via its UID.
-* These drops will be rolled on this SL_Character's death.

 ### Visual Data
 The `CharacterVisualsData` field contains the visual data.
 You can set it to null or delete it for default visuals.